Main Content

 In-Country Offices

-Brazil ranks in the top 10 registered locations for Harvard affiliates to study, research, and travel.
+Brazil ranks among the top 15 registered locations for Harvard affiliates to study, research, and travel.
 It’s home to both a David Rockefeller Center for Latin American Studies’ (DRCLAS) office and a Harvard Business School (HBS) Latin America Research Center in São Paulo.
+Those offices are two of Harvard's 20+ global offices, which support the University's faculty, students, and researchers in their worldwide work and connect local individuals, organizations, and alumni to Harvard.
 The Consortium for Advanced Study Abroad (CASA), which Harvard is a member of, also operates a study abroad program in Rio de Janeiro.

-At Harvard, the DRCLAS Brazil Studies Program expands research, teaching, and educational opportunities for Harvard faculty and students across the University.
+On campus at Harvard, the DRCLAS Brazil Studies Program expands research, teaching, and educational opportunities for Harvard faculty and students across the University.
+And each year, anywhere from 200-300 students and scholars from Brazil study at Harvard.

 Safety & Security